 I absolutely love weatherboard houses.
 They lend themselves so well to the whole range of colours and tones for exteriors.
 Colours that look great on weatherboards, often don’t work on flat rendered walls so if you have a weatherboard home, you have a lot more choice when it comes to choosing that exterior colour.
-The reason that colour and really dark tones like black and dark grey work well is due to the natural shadow line created with the overlapping boards.
+You can certainly be more confident with painting your house black if you have weatherboards.
+The reason that colour and really dark tones like black and dark grey work well on weatherboards is due to the natural shadow line created with the overlapping boards.

 An important point to remember however, is that an exterior black will absorb light and heat from the infra-red rays of the sun which will make your home uncomfortably hot during the summer.